Building Exceptional Communities

-UNDERSTANDING WORRY: This small group psychoeducation program is designed to support young people aged 7-12 who experience patterns of anxiety which may be impacting on their activities of daily living.
-'Understanding Worry' aims to improve awareness of the connection between the brain, thought processes, emotions and body responses.
+UNDERSTANDING WORRY: This small group program is designed to support young people aged 7-12 who experience patterns of worry impacting their enjoyment of daily life.
+'Understanding Worry' aims to improve awareness of the connection between the brain, thought processes, emotions, and body responses.

 To provide this free program, we rely heavily on the financial support of individuals and the local business community.